-Our current values are:
+Our values are:

-- Recognition: We believe in the skill, talent and commitment of makers in Scotland. - Engagement: We believe audiences should have opportunities to see, enjoy, engage with and buy craft. - Quality: We champion quality in all aspects of the sector and in our own activities. - Ambition: We believe the sector can achieve its full potential through its ability to challenge and innovate in all areas. - Collaboration: We recognise and appreciate those who share our objectives and partner with them to achieve more.

-• Integrity: We run our organisation with integrity, make sure we are well-governed, financially stable and have a passionate and committed team.
+- Recognition: We believe in the skill, talent and commitment of makers in Scotland. - Engagement: We believe audiences should have opportunities to see, enjoy, engage with and buy craft. - Quality: We champion quality in all aspects of the sector and in our own activities. - Ambition: We believe the sector can achieve its full potential through its ability to challenge and innovate in all areas. - Collaboration: We recognise and appreciate those who share our objectives and partner with them to achieve more. - Integrity: We run our organisation with integrity, make sure we are well-governed, financially stable and have a passionate and committed team.

-Priorities for the future include diversifying our Board, our audiences and the maker community; responding to the climate crisis; increasing internationalism; and supporting Fair Work and sustainable craft careers.

-Scotland has a proud history of making and creativity which underpins its economy and global reputation for innovation and entrepreneurship.
+Priorities for the future include diversifying our Board, our audiences and the maker community, and building career pathways.
+Scotland has a proud history of making and creativity, which underpins its economy and international reputation for innovation and entrepreneurship.
 We are ambitious for the sector and how it can deliver economically, socially and educationally.
 We are optimistic and confident in the role Craft Scotland can play in this success.